HafsaAli0310/CISS/README.md

   * On submit, sends the values as a JSON payload to Flask backend.
   * Displays final risk score and message (Low, Medium, High).

-* report.pdf
-  Describes all the 15 metrics used in the scoring system, what they mean, and why they were weighted a certain way.

 ---

 ###  How it works: